 To measure quality, you first need to define what quality means to you.
 What kind of tone do you use?
 Do agents need to provide additional resources in their responses?
 Klaus has a great guide to developing a quality assurance rubric on their blog.

 Once the rubric has been developed, you can grade a random selection of conversations to determine your quality score.
-Taking the time to provide feedback on each review will help your agents know what they can do to improve their own quality, thus boosting the team’s quality as well.
+Taking the time to provide feedback on each review will help your agents know what they can do to improve their own quality, thus boosting the team’s quality (and your customer experience) as well.

 Happy employees equal happy customers.
 Or, at the very least, unhappy employees will make it a lot harder to provide empathetic, thoughtful service to your customers.
 Improving the experience of your customer service team should be a top priority for all customer service managers.